How to deal with absenteeism in the workplace

-As the furlough scheme has recently ended, the data for sickness absenteeism in 2021/22 may make for interesting reading.
+With the end of the furlough scheme, the data for sickness absenteeism in 2021/22 may make for interesting reading.
 Add in the effects of long term COVID and the desire of many employees to continue to work from home and perhaps the long term trend might begin to reverse.
-Company managers may well have to think of ways to reduce absenteeism in the workplace.
+Company managers may well have to think of clever ways to reduce absenteeism in the workplace.

 How to deal with absenteeism in the workplace

 Of course, workers can be absent for a whole host of reasons aside from sickness and injury.
 Yes, coughs, colds and back pain are usually among the most popular reasons cited for absenteeism, but long term conditions such as diabetes and depression are commonplace.
 According to the ONS, men and women give pretty much the same reasons for being absent from work.

 Before the days of COVID, the main reasons for sickness absence changed little from 2010 – 2020.
 In 2020 the 4 main reasons were;